top of page

 When Social Media Plays Dirty

 Let’s start with the “local sports blogs” or community forums.
 You know the ones.
 On the surface, they seem innocent enough: a place for sharing team updates, game photos, and positive recognition.
 But dig just a little deeper, and you’ll find comment sections that make you lose faith in humanity.
-What should be a highlight reel too often turns into a roast session—anonymous, unfiltered, and usually written by someone with a keyboard and a vendetta.
+What should be a highlight reel too often turns into a roast session.
+Of course, it is anonymous, unfiltered, and usually written by someone with a keyboard and a vendetta.

 Here’s the thing: anonymity is courage’s evil twin.
 It gives people the confidence to say things they’d never dare say out loud.
-It’s easy to spread rumors, trash-talk a coach, or ridicule a kid’s performance when you don’t have to put your name on it.
+It’s easy to spread rumors, trash-talk a coach, or ridicule a kid’s performance when you don’t have to put your name next to your comment.

 Perspective: Hard to Keep, Worse to Lose

 Here lies the challenge when someone like me writes a book asking parents to “keep youth sports in perspective.”
-Most parents believe in their heart they are keeping it in perspective as they are seeing it from their experiences, their knowledge and their level of personal involvement or in other words, “their perspective.”
+Most parents believe in their heart they are keeping it in perspective, but they see it from their own experiences, their knowledge and their emotional connection to the child on the court.
+In other words, their perspective.

-Have you ever watched a game you have no vested interest in, you don’t care who wins or loses?
-You don’t even know anyone on either team?
-Maybe you are waiting for your daughters’ game to start so you are just sitting on the cooler chillin’.
-Funny how a bad call by the ref or an obvious mistake by a player or what you see as a poor coaching decision doesn’t seem to bother you.
-As a matter of fact, there are times when it is kind of funny, or you may even have a moment of empathy for the ref or coach.
+Have you ever watched a game where you have no emotional stake?
+You don’t know anyone on either team and don’t care who wins or loses?
+Maybe you are waiting for your daughter’s game to start so you are just sitting on the cooler chillin’.
+A bad call by the ref?
+A player’s mistake?
+A questionable coaching decision?
+It barely registers.
+Sometimes it’s even amusing, and you may even have a moment of empathy for the ref or coach.

 YOUTH BASKETBALL BOOK